-Some housing for IPPE rotations is available through the West Virginia Area Health Education Centers (AHEC) program.
-Students may request housing for these rotation as needed.
-This housing is assigned on a first come, first served basis, and students are responsible for submitting their housing requests in a timely fashion.
+Some housing for IPPE health system rotations is available through the West Virginia Area Health Education Centers (AHEC) program.
+Students may request housing for these rotations as needed.
+This housing is assigned first come, first served, and students are responsible for submitting their housing requests promptly.

-Students should request needed AHEC housing by completing the housing request form and submitting to the OEL Program Specialist.
+Students should request needed AHEC housing by completing the housing request form and submitting it to the OEL Program Specialist.